innovationfleet/cca_for_splunk/automation_readiness.md

 Store the Splunk Enterprise for Linux tar file in `/var/tmp/splunk_tmp/`.
 If you are missing the directory, create it and it will later on be used during the setup wizard.

 # Setup Wizard
-When you have reached a automation readiness score above 2000 then you are ready to run the setup wizard.
+When you have reached a automation readiness score of 2300 then you are ready to run the setup wizard.
 Read up on what the setup_wizard playbook does [here](/README.md) and **step 2b.**

 In short it configures the two companion directories where custom settings and apps are stored.
 In the playbook you will be questioned to set names on the companion directories, the environment, the general pass4SymmKey and admin password.